alejandro-alzate/alejandro-alzate/README.md

 Not sure what are you looking for?
 *why you don't take a look to my [map](https://github.com/alejandro-alzate/repo-map)*

-- 👋 Hi, I’m @alejandro-alzate a shy autistic little prick
+- 👋 Hi, I’m @alejandro-alzate a shy autistic little prick.
-- 👀 I’m interested in App development, Games, and just Software and Hardware tinkering in general
+- 👀 I’m interested in App development, Games, and just Software and Hardware tinkering in general.
-- 🌱 I’m currently learning niche lua tricks
+- 🌱 I’m currently learning niche lua tricks.
-- 💞️ I’m open to help and get helped
+- 💞️ I’m open to help and get helped.
-- 📫 Dm me here
+- 📫 Dm me here.
 - 🤷‍♂ Breaks stuff all of the time for some reason. whenever I can, I fix them myself.
 - 🤓 Probrably the definition of the word nerd.
+- 👨‍💻 Looking for a fulfilling job in the industry.

 - He/Him If you're on that stuff and afraid to use the wrong pronoun (I don't relly mind)